 Got Questions?
 We've Got Answers!
 Click on any of the subjects below for additional information:

-Our goal is to raise public awareness of the impact that design has on innovation and explore the emerging disciplines driving design in Dayton and around the world.
+Our goal is to make Dayton, OH a Fashion Destination and to become the Fashion Capital of the Midwest by raising public awareness of the impact that fashion and design has on innovation and explore the emerging disciplines driving fashion in Dayton and around the world.
 We will create a public forum where citizens and designers can engage in a discussion about design and its role in our ever-evolving world.

 DFW is organized by the Dayton Emerging Fashion Incubator (DE-FI) LLC, however, everyone is welcomed to apply and produce their own events regardless of your affiliation with (DE-FI).